weavenet/outliers/README.md

 # Outliers

-A framework to detect misconfigurations (Outliers) in AWS resources.
+A framework to detect misconfigurations (Outliers).

 ## Overview

-To detect misconfigurations at scale, Outliers provides a framework based on the following pattern:
+To detect misconfigurations at scale, Outliers provides a framework for performing complex evaluations:

-* Applications rely on resources delivered from multiple providers (EC2, S3, etc).
+* Applications rely on **resources** delivered from multiple **providers** (EC2, S3, etc).
-* Resource configuration can be verified (Instance launched from given AMI, S3 bucket contains no public objects, etc).
+* Resource configuration can be evaluated against specific **verifications**  (Instance launched from given AMI, S3 bucket contains no public objects, etc).
+* Verifications can be performed against a subset of resources based on a **filter**.
-* Those not passing verifications, should be flagged for investigation.
+* Those not passing verification, are flagged as Outliers.

-To target specific resources:

-* Outliers supports multiple account.
-* Resources can be targeted or excluded by their ID (EC2 Instance ID, S3 Object Key, etc).
-* Resources can be targeted or excluded by matching a filter (Instance has tag 'x' with value 'y').
+Evalutions are read from from files ending with **.rb** within a target directory.

+Multiple evaluations can be specified in a file, with multiple files in directory.

 ## Requirements